 Step 1: Preparing Your Shirt

 Prepare your shirt for a wash by first unbuttoning all buttons, including the collar and cuffs.
-This is to reduce the chance of any coming off in the wash, and also allows to turn it inside out.
+This is to reduce the chance of any coming off in the wash, and also allows you to turn it inside out.

 At this stage, if you have any stains on your shirt like curry or antiperspirant, feel free to use your own choice of stain treatment pre-wash.
 Antiperspirants can stain shirts and other clothing quite badly, so we advise using deodorant where possible.